 Importance of Acoustics

-The techniques/methods we use to absorb undesirable sounds by using soft-porous surfaces are called acoustic protection.
+The techniques/methods we use to absorb undesirable sounds by using soft-porous surfaces is called acoustic protection.

 Conditions for Good Acoustics